 - Domestic violence/Protection from Abuse

 - Murder, aggravated assault and weapons offenses

 - Retail theft, burglary, robbery, credit card theft

 In addition to the criminal charges listed above, we also handle issues such as expungements, accelerated rehabilitative disposition (ARD) cases and probation violations.

-If you or a loved one has been arrested for or charged with a crime in Norristown or within the surrounding areas, contact our Montgomery County criminal defense attorneys at (610) 624-2006 for a free initial consultation.
+If you or a loved one has been arrested for or criminal charges in Norristown or within the surrounding Philadelphia area, contact our Montgomery County criminal defense attorneys at (610) 624-2006 for a free initial consultation.

 Pennsylvania Criminal Laws & Penalties

-There are two main types of crimes in Pennsylvania: misdemeanors and felonies.
-In general, misdemeanors are less serious in comparison to felonies, but a conviction for each type of offense can result in harsh penalties, including jail or prison time.
+There are two main types of crimes in Pennsylvania: misdemeanor charges and felony charges.
+In general, misdemeanors are less serious in comparison to felonies, but a conviction for each type of criminal offense can result in harsh penalties, including jail or prison time.

-For most crimes, the state uses “indeterminate” sentencing, meaning that the judge will determine a minimum and maximum term if you are sentenced to jail or prison.
-In general, the maximum cannot exceed the legal limit for your specific offense and the minimum cannot be more than half of the maximum.
+For most crimes, Pennsylvania uses “indeterminate” sentencing, meaning that the county judge will determine a minimum and maximum term if you are sentenced to jail or county prison.
+In general, the maximum cannot exceed the legal limit for your specific criminal charges and the minimum cannot be more than half of the maximum.

 The following are the maximum term limits for misdemeanors in PA: